-Evergy: Follow The Money
+Evergy: Follow The Money (NYSE:EVRG)

 Worsening solvency ratios and industrial/commercial revenues must be noted.

-At $56.7/share, Evergy, Inc. (EVRG) is currently undervalued with a bullish outlook in the short to medium term.
+At $56.7/share, Evergy, Inc. (NYSE:EVRG) is currently undervalued with a bullish outlook in the short to medium term.
 The company is well undervalued from an intrinsic valuation standpoint and fairly valued from a relative valuation standpoint with a high and reliable dividend.
 The major catalyst identified that could unlock Evergy's potential will be the result of Elliott Management Corp's efforts in shaping Evergy's future.

 Background

 Evergy, an electrical utilities provider, came to be in its current form as the result on a mid-2018 merger involving a few companies and resulting in Evergy becoming the parent company for its two main subsidiaries: Evergy Kansas Central Inc. and Evergy Metro, Inc. Evergy serves 1.6 million customers in Kansas and Missouri, with 84% of its revenues derived from retail electricity sales.
-Of that 84%, Evergy maintained as of 2019 a diversified customer class mix: 43% commercial, 35% residential, and 21% industrial.
+Of that 84%, Evergy maintained, as of 2019, a diversified customer class mix: 43% commercial, 35% residential, and 21% industrial.
 Geographical breakdown is approximately 60% and 40% for Kansas and Missouri, respectively.

 Fundamentals